cloudfoundry-attic/receptor/doc/tasks.md

 #### `cpu_weight` [optional]

 To control the CPU shares provided to a container, set `cpu_weight`.
 This must be a positive number in the range `1-100`.
 The `cpu_weight` enforces a relative fair share of the CPU among containers.
 It's best explained with examples.
-Consider the following scenarios (we shall assume that each container is running a busy process that is attempting to consumer as many CPU resources as possible):
+Consider the following scenarios (we shall assume that each container is running a busy process that is attempting to consume as many CPU resources as possible):

 - Two containers, with equal values of `cpu_weight`: both containers will receive equal shares of CPU time.
-- Two containers, one with `cpu_weight=50` the other with `cpu_weight=100`: the latter will get (roughly) 2/3 of the CPU time, the former 1/3.
+- Two containers, one with `cpu_weight=50` the other with `cpu_weight=100`: the later will get (roughly) 2/3 of the CPU time, the former 1/3.

 #### `disk_mb` [optional]